payu-india/CMS-Chatbot/docs/plugins/opencart/install-and-configure-opencart-plugin.md

 <Image align="center" width="612px" src="https://devguide.payu.in/wordpress/wp-content/uploads/2021/09/Screenshot-2021-09-01-at-6.44.03-PM-1024x984.jpg" />

 The successful payment confirmation message is displayed if the payment is successful.

 ![](https://devguide.payu.in/wordpress/wp-content/uploads/2021/06/word-image-34.png)

 > 📘 Note:
 >
 > PayU recommends this step to reconcile with PayU’s database after you receive the response.
 Verify the transaction details using the **Verification Payment**API.
-For API reference, refer to <a href="verify_payment_api" target="_blank">Verify Payment API</a>.
+For API reference, refer to <a href="https://docs.payu.in/reference/verify_payment_api" target="_blank">Verify Payment API</a>.